andreapoppy/antaeus/README.md

 ### Limitations of the solution

-There are many limitations in my basic solution, most importantly, the BillingService processes the invoices in a sequential fashion, this limitation could be improved by introducing some degree of parallelism in the logic.
-In .NET, in order to solve this nature of problems I have used the [TLP Library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl), which provides an elegant and fluent API for managing pipelines and data flows in parallel, it would be interesting to have something like this library in Kotlin.
+There are many limitations in my basic solution, most importantly, the *BillingService* processes the invoices in a sequential fashion, this limitation could be improved by introducing some degree of parallelism in the logic.
+In .NET, in order to solve this nature of problems I have used the [TLP Library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl) in the past, which provides an elegant and fluent API for managing pipelines and data flows in parallel, it would be interesting to have something like this library in Kotlin.
 As food for thoughts, it would be also interesting to refactor any logic for processing invoices to a cloud service, for example Azure Functions or AWS Lambdas.

+A second important limitation is the simple way I use for converting currencies, in a real system I would expect a formal way for converting the amounts of the invoices, mayby by relying on a third party service.

 ### Side notes